intel/e2eAIOK/README.md

 ## The key components are

 * [RecDP](RecDP/README.md):  An one stop toolkit for AI data process.
-Providing two intel optimized solutions - [Auto Feature Engineering](RecDP/pyrecdp/autofe/README.md) and [LLM Data Preparation](RecDP/pyrecdp/LLM/README.md).
-Leverage Ray and Spark for distributed data processing.
+This toolkit provides LLM data processing and Machine Learning Feature Engineering lib in scalable fashion on top of Ray and Spark.
+It provides simple to use API for data scientists, delivers optimized performance, and can be easily integrated to third party solutions.
+  * [Auto Feature Engineering](RecDP/pyrecdp/autofe/README.md): Provides an automatical way to generate new features for any tabular dataset which containing numericals, categoricals and text features.
+It only takes 3 lines of codes to automatically enrich features based on data analysis, statistics, clustering and multi-feature interacting.
+  * [LLM Data Preparation](RecDP/pyrecdp/LLM/README.md).
+Provides a parallelled easy-to-use data pipeline for LLM data processing.
+It supports multiple data source such as jsonlines, pdfs, images, audio/vides.
+Users will be able to perform data extraction, deduplication(near dedup, rouge, exact), splitting, special_character fixing, types of filtering(length, perplexity, profanity, etc), quality analysis(diversity, GPT3 quality, toxicity, perplexity, etc).
+This tool also support to save output as jsonlines, parquets, or insertion into VectorStores(FaissStore, ChromaStore, ElasticSearchStore).

 * [Smart Democratization Advisor (SDA)](e2eAIOK/SDA/README.md): A user-guided tool to facilitate automation of built-in model democratization via parameterized models, it generates yaml files based on user choice, provided build-in intelligence through parameterized models and leverage SigOpt for HPO.
 SDA converts the manual model tuning and optimization to assisted autoML and autoHPO.
 SDA provides a list of build-in optimized models ranging from RecSys, CV, NLP, ASR and RL.